cod3astro/intro_To_Bioinformatics/README.md

 ## 📚 Course Overview

 This course provides a foundational introduction to the interdisciplinary field of bioinformatics, combining biology, computer science, and statistics.
-Topics covered include:
+Topics covered include

 - DNA, RNA, and protein sequence analysis
 - Sequence alignment (pairwise and multiple)